shyam0103/ops-copilot/README.md

 **Iteration 2:** Added source citations and confidence scores.
 Users still hesitant because they couldn't see *why* certain chunks were retrieved.

 **Iteration 3:** Implemented multi-agent system with visible reasoning trace.
 Users reported feeling "more in control" and actually started trusting the system.
 Accuracy improved to 91% by allowing specialized agents to handle different query types.

+**Iteration 4:** implemented multi tenancy and authentication for security and privacy to seruce any critical information from leaking.

 **Key insight:** For internal tools, trust matters more than speed.
 Users would rather wait an extra second and see the reasoning than get instant answers they don't believe.